HwWobbe/DefinitiveData-DeltaAlerts/README.md

   * an alternatative could be to refert to just Numeric titles
 * start identify more Issues only as the emerge.
   * this needs to be added to the formal EdD notes to reinforce Methodology
+  * Confirm links to headings in deeper files in this (and other) repos.
+Then remove.
+    * improve use of Breadth

 ##### -31